 Widows and widowers of fully insured workers are eligible for unreduced benefits at FRA.
-As with retired workers and spouses, widow(er)s' FRA will gradually increase to age 67, but on a different schedule.
+As with retired workers and spouses, widow(er)s' FRA varies from age 65 to age 67 depending on birth year, but on a different schedule.
 Widows and widowers can elect reduced monthly benefits at age 60 or, if disabled, as early as age 50.
 Surviving divorced spouses can also receive benefits if married to the worker for at least 10 years and not remarried before age 60 (age 50 if disabled).